teko-L-TIN-22-Di-a/rover/docs/mkdocs.md

-# Build documentation with mkdocs
+# Build documentation with MkDocs

+For the space rover game, we used [MkDocs] to create our documentation.

 ## Commands